 DHPP VACCINATION (DISTEMPER, HEPATITIS, PARVOVIRUS, PARAINFLUENZA)

+The most commonly administered vaccine against CIRDC is what most companion pet owners know as bordetella.
 We do NOT require the bordetella vaccine for your pet to stay.
 This vaccine is optional and we recommend that clients speak to their veterinarian and decide for themselves.
-If you choose to vaccinate against bordetella we REQUIRE it to be a minimum of FOUR weeks prior to your pet’s stay so that immunity is not in a compromised state while boarding.
+If you choose to vaccinate against bordetella we REQUIRE it to be a minimum of TWO weeks prior to your pet’s stay.
 If it is close to the boarding stay we recommend not vaccinating.
-Being vaccinated against Bordetella is not a guarantee that your pet will not contract bordatella — much like receiving the flu shot does not guarantee you will not contract the flu.
+Being vaccinated with a bordetella product is not a guarantee that your pet will not contract CIRDC — much like receiving the flu shot does not guarantee you will not contract the flu.

 World-renowned vaccination scientist, Dr. Ronald Schultz, says [emphasis is mine]: “Many animals receive “kennel cough” vaccines that include Bordetella and CPI and/or CAV-2 every 6 to 9 months without evidence that this frequency of vaccination is necessary or beneficial.
 In contrast, other dogs are never vaccinated for kennel cough and disease is not seen.
 CPI immunity lasts at least 3 years when given intranasally, and CAV -2 immunity lasts a minimum of 7 years parenterally for CAV-I. These two viruses in combination with Bordetella bronchiseptica are the agents most often associated with kennel cough, however, other factors play an important role in disease (e.g. stress, dust, humidity, molds, mycoplasma, etc.), thus kennel cough is not a vaccine preventable disease because of the complex factors associated with this disease.
 Furthermore, this is often a mild to moderate self limiting disease.
 I refer to it as the ‘Canine Cold.’”Monahan Jordan, P. (2012 July 21) Bordetella: Does Your Dog Need the Kennel Cough Vaccine?
 Retrieved from http://www.truth4pets.org